Pro-Government Militias and Conflict

 - Schuberth, M. (2015).
 The challenge of community-based armed groups: Towards a conceptualization of militias, gangs, and vigilantes.
 Contemporary Security Policy, 36(2), 296–320.

-- Schubiger, L. I. (2013).
-Repression and mobilization in civil war: The consequences of state violence for wartime collective action (Unpublished PhD diss.).
-University of Zurich.
+- Schubiger, L. I. (2017).
+Repression and mobilization in civil war: The consequences of state violence for wartime collective action [Thesis].
+Universität Zürich.

 - Staniland, P. (2012).
 Between a rock and a hard place: Insurgent fratricide, ethnic defection, and the rise of pro-state paramilitaries.
 Journal of Conflict Resolution, 56(1), 16–40.

-- Staniland, Paul.
-(2014).
-Networks of Rebellion: Explaining Insurgent Cohesion and Collapse.
-Ithaca, NY: Cornell University Press.
+- Staniland, P. (2014).
+Networks of rebellion: Explaining insurgent cohesion and collapse.
+Cornell University Press.

 - Staniland, P. (2015).
 Militias, ideology, and the state.
 Journal of Conflict Resolution, 59(5), 770–793.

 - Stanton, J. A. (2015).
 Regulating militias: Governments, militias, and civilian targeting in civil war.
 Journal of Conflict Resolution, 59(5), 899–923.